FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.5-29 Arc start end program

-As shown in Figure 30, two linear motion command are added, and the order of command is adjusted, so that the robot first moves to the "P1" point, performs arcing, and then moves to the "P2" point, performs arcing, and realizes the robot welding from the "P1" point to the "P2" point。
+As shown in Figure 30, two linear motion command are added, and the order of command is adjusted, so that the robot first moves to the "P1" point, performs arcing, and then moves to the "P2" point, performs arcing, and realizes the robot welding from the "P1" point to the "P2" point.

 .. figure:: robot_peripherals/041.png
    :align: center